 Since food and beverage directors work with a variety of staff members in a fast-paced environment, they must be excellent communicators with the ability to multitask and think quickly when under pressure.
 Just like many other positions in the hospitality industry, the job of food and beverage director requires working long and perhaps erratic hours, which may include nights, weekends, and holidays.
 Coupled with long hours, there is a great deal of physical exertion expected of a food and beverage director.
 They must be on their feet for a majority of the day, and there may be moderate to heavy lifting involved.

 Salary Info and Job Outlook

-According to PayScale.com, food and beverage directors earned median salaries of $63,262, as of September 2014.
-Although the U.S. Bureau of Labor Statistics (BLS) does not provide information specific to food and beverage directors, the BLS did project that the employment of food service managers would increase very little, if at all, between 2012 and 2022, largely due to a reduction in the number of new establishments projected to open during the decade.
+According to PayScale.com, food and beverage directors earned median salaries of $64,290, as of January 2016.
+Although the U.S. Bureau of Labor Statistics (BLS) does not provide information specific to food and beverage directors, the BLS did project that the employment of food service managers would increase 5% between 2014 and 2024.This is about as fast as the national average for all occupations.

 The BLS notes that job openings for food and beverage directors will increase due to an increasing number of establishments opening.
 If you have experience in the field, receive some formal training, and don't shy from working long hours, you should be prepared to take on the many duties associated with this occupation.